 Special Issue: In approving a temporary visitation schedule or a visitation plan, judges should consider ways to minimize trauma to the child and ensure that all safety issues have been taken into account.
-Please see the Domestic Violence Chapter in this Bench Book for additional information regarding safety issues and visitation.
+Please see the Domestic Violence chapter in this Bench Book for additional information regarding safety issues and visitation.

-K. Placement When Child Victim of Human Trafficking
+H. Placement of Child Victim of Human Trafficking